Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Talking to your partner about your feelings may be hard for you.
-But keeping them to yourself can make both of you feel alone.
+But keeping them to yourself can make both of you feel more distant.
 To rebuild intimacy, you both need to talk openly.
 This will help each of you understand and work through your feelings.
 It will also help reduce stress.
 When you talk:

 Choose a time and a place when you are both relaxed.